 As far as the greatest years in music history are concerned, 1972 is right towards the top.
 With albums like Exile on Main Street, The Rise and Fall of Ziggy Stardust and the Spiders from Mars, Harvest, and Honky Chateau being released at the time, how could it not be considered one of the best?
 However, when analyzing the year, one album that can sometimes be overlooked—but deserves every bit of recognition as its peers—is Jim Croce’s You Don’t Mess Around with Jim, one of the decade’s seminal folk albums.

-Fifty years ago this month, Croce’s third studio album and commercial breakthrough debuted.
+In April 2022, Croce’s third studio album and commercial breakthrough debuted.
 A stark contrast to the sonically and thematically explorative Exile and Ziggy Stardust, the record is stripped down but beautiful in its simplicity and superb songwriting.

 The title track, Croce’s debut single, is a lively, up-tempo romp that spent 11 weeks on the Billboard Hot 100 chart, peaking at No.8.
 Like all good storytellers, Croce drew from personal experiences to write the tune.
 He was the first in his family to graduate from college and his parents pushed for him to have a 9-to-5 job, so he worked selling airtime for a radio station.
 He ventured into shady pool halls in Philadelphia to try to get his start as a salesman.
 His wife, Ingrid, told Songfacts: “He would sit there and watch the pool games and see what people were doing, and he ended up with a guy named Jim Walker, who was one of the guys who used to play pool there.”
 Thus, the idea for the song was born.